XaF/qolsysgw/README.md

 ## Requirements

-- A Qolsys IQ Panel 2 or 2+ (software version 2.5.3 or greater), or 4 (reported
+- A Qolsys IQ Panel 2 or 2+ (software version 2.5.3 or greater), or 4
-  to work on software version 4.1 or greater), for which you have the **dealer code** (defaults to `2222`).
+  (software version 4.1 or greater), for which you have the **dealer code** (defaults to `2222`).
 In some cases, the _installer code_ (defaults to `1111`) might be sufficient, but in my experience, it was not, as the required menus were not visible.